 What are bottom Google ads?
 Bottom Google ads are search engine results page (SERP) snippets that appear at the bottom of the search results page, underneath organic search results.

 Bottom Google ads are search engine results page (SERP) snippets that appear at the bottom of the search results page, underneath organic search results.

 For competitive keywords with many ads, the ads get broken up and spread across the page.
 This way, the person searching doesn’t feel overwhelmed by seeing one ad after the other.
 To help with user experience, ads can be displayed at the top or bottom of the page and sometimes in the sidebar.

 An example of a bottom Google ad

-The attributes bottom Google ads provide
+The benefits bottom Google ads provide

 You may initially feel disappointed to see your ad at the bottom of the page instead of right at the top where you imagined it would be.
 However, Google bottom ads are beneficial in their own unique way.